Gene Wu

-Eugene Yuanzhi Wu (吳元之 (Wú Yuánzhī)) is a Chinese-American lawyer and politician who is a Democratic member of the Texas House of Representatives, serving since 2013.
+Eugene Yuanzhi Wu (吳元之 (Wú Yuánzhī)) is an American lawyer and politician who is a Democratic member of the Texas House of Representatives, serving since 2013.
+Since January 2025, he has served as chair of the Democratic caucus.
 He was formerly a prosecutor for Harris County.

 Early life and education

-Wu was born in Guangzhou in Guangdong province, China.
-Shortly after, his family immigrated to the United States, and spent time in Odessa, Texas before moving to Sharpstown, a working-class neighborhood in Southwest Houston.
+Wu was born in Guangzhou in Guangdong Province, China.
+Shortly after, his family immigrated to the United States and lived in Odessa, Texas, before moving to Sharpstown, a neighborhood in Southwest Houston.
 He attended Ed White Elementary, Fondren Middle School, and St. Thomas Episcopal School.

-Wu received his Bachelor of Science from Texas A&M University, a master's degree from the LBJ School for Public Affairs at the University of Texas at Austin in Austin, and earned a J.D. degree from the South Texas College of Law in Houston.
+Wu received a B.S. from Texas A&M University, a Master of Public Affairs from the LBJ School for Public Affairs at the University of Texas at Austin, and earned a J.D. degree from the South Texas College of Law in Houston.

 Texas House of Representatives

 Wu was elected to the Texas House of Representatives in 2012.
 His time as a State Representative has been focused on issues concerning education, criminal justice, public safety and child welfare.
-He is currently a member of the Juvenile Justice and Family Issues Committee, as well as the House Committee on Appropriations.
 Following his first legislative session he received the Sierra Club's New Leadership in Environmental Protection Award, and was also named Freshman of the Year by the Texas District and County Attorneys Association.

+In 2024, Wu supported an executive order by Greg Abbott that ordered the Texas Department of Public Safety to arrest those attempting to conduct influence operations supporting Operation Fox Hunt to coerce dissidents to return to China.

+During the 89th Legislative Session, Wu was elected to be the Democratic party leader in the Texas House of Representatives.

+In his role as leader, Wu organized the House Democrats to break quorum during a special session in order to delay the passage of a controversial mid-decade congressional redistricting map.
+While absent from the state, Wu was the target of multiple attempts to remove him from office.
+In August 2025, Governor Greg Abbott filed a lawsuit against Wu, claiming he had abdicated his office by leaving the state.
+A few days later, Attorney General Ken Paxton filed a similar lawsuit asking the state Supreme Court to declare Wu's seat vacant, along with those of twelve other representatives.

+Wu led the absent democrats back to the state, after a new special session was called and securing assurances from other state legislatures that they would initiate their own mid-decade redistricting processes to counteract any partisan changes made by the Texas maps.
+The new maps were signed into law and triggered a nationwide cycle of congressional redistricting.